Sushant-Gole/Project2-undre-mern-prac/README.md

 #New Project
-New project under mern prac.
+New project under mern prac created on local system.